Kai Ho: Career

 Ho returned to Hong Kong in early 1882, and embarked on changing the landscape of Hong Kong's colleges and universities.
 Chinese culture at that time placed heavy emphasis on traditional Chinese medicine, with Chinese people in the late 19th century being largely sceptical of Western medicine.
 Ho not only gained the people's acceptance, but also helped the British make possible a number of health-related establishments that otherwise would have been misunderstood by the public.

 In 1887, the Hong Kong College of Medicine for Chinese was opened.
 He made it an initiative that Chinese medicine practitioners too could benefit from an institution that focused on Western medicine.
 This college later became the basis from which the University of Hong Kong was established in 1910.
 Throughout Ho's lifetime, he was a vocal supporter of Sun Yat-sen and his revolution to overthrow China's Manchu-led Qing dynasty.
 A prolific critic of the Self-Strengthening Movement, Ho advocated China to follow the British system in developing a constitutional monarchy.

 An example of Ho's support was his defence of the 1884 Praya rioters, which were dubiously charged by the colonial administration with the offence of refusing to accept work.
 The riots was an event that Sun said cemented his determination to bring about revolution.
 As a minority and unofficial member of the Legislative Council, he had effected limits to legislation that were discriminatory towards the Chinese.
 He criticised the proposed Summoning of Chinese Ordinance, Cap.
 40 of 1899 as "class legislation" and succeeded, with Wei A Yuk (韋玉), in limiting its effect to finite periods of two years at a time.

 Yet, in 1888, in an effort to protect the property interests of the Chinese elite of which he was a leading member, he stiffly opposed the passing of the Public Health Ordinance, which would've proved a vital step in the development of Hong Kong's public hygiene.

 Ho was made a Companion of the Most Distinguished Order of Saint Michael and Saint George in 1902 and was knighted in 1912.

-In 1912, Ho went into a partnership with his son-in-law Au Tak.
+In 1912, Ho went into a partnership with his son's father-in-law Au Tak.
 The project was named Kai Tak Bund, and was a land reclamation development project of houses and recreation grounds, but it later failed and was liquidated in 1924.
 The land was taken back by the government and later used by a flying school, then a flying club, then as an airfield for the Royal Navy and Royal Air Force, and finally became what would be the world-famous Kai Tak International Airport.

 Through his sister Ho Miu-ling, he was the uncle of Wu Chaoshu who served in the Republic China as Minister of Foreign Affairs and Ambassador to the US.